Guidelines for schemes to support PILOT Proposals towards utilization of BharatNet:

 Medium Earth Orbit (MEO) refers to the region of space between Low Earth Orbit (LEO) and Geostationary Orbit (GEO).
 MEO satellites are used for navigation, communication, Earth observation, and other applications, with global navigation satellite systems (GNSS) being one of the most prominent uses of this orbital region

-Note:- Proposals not following the format indicated will not be considered.
-The last date for submission of complete proposals is 15.10.2023
+Note: Proposals not following the format indicated will not be considered.
+Last date of submission has been extended to 31st October 2023